 They may perform a Romberg test, in which they ask you to stand with the arms at the sides and close your eyes.
 They will be evaluating your ability to balance.
 Problems with this are highly suggestive of peripheral neuropathy and posterior spinal column disease.

-Sometimes, they will also obtain an MRI of the spine evaluate for any spinal cord abnormalities could be contributing to your symptoms.
+Sometimes, they will also obtain an MRI of the spine to evaluate whether spinal cord abnormalities could contribute to your symptoms.